Linear Receive Beamforming for CAPA Systems: Introduction

-To bridge this gap and deepen understanding of CAPA performance in uplink receiving, this paper exploits CAPAs in receiving signals from multiple users, analyzing the performance of linear receive beamforming for CAPAs with respect to uplink \emph{rate} and \emph{mean-square error (MSE)} in decoding the received data symbols.
-We focus on beamforming methods based on the widely used criteria: maximum-ratio combining (MRC), zero-forcing (ZF), and minimum mean-square error (MMSE) \cite{tse2005fundamentals,heath2018foundations}.
-Our main contributions are listed as follows. \begin{itemize} \item We derive a closed-form expression for the MRC beamformer in CAPAs to maximize per-user signal power and analyze the resulting sum-rate and sum-MSE.
+Motivated by the above considerations, this paper exploits CAPAs in receiving signals from multiple users, analyzing the performance of linear receive beamforming with respect to uplink \emph{rate} and \emph{mean-squared error (MSE)} in decoding the received data symbols.
+We focus on beamforming methods based on the widely used criteria: maximum-ratio combining (MRC), zero-forcing (ZF), and minimum mean-squared error (MMSE).
+Our primary objective is to design continuous beamformers and prove their optimality under specific constraints by using the formalism of operators and integral transforms.
+The main contributions are listed as follows. \begin{itemize} \item We derive a closed-form expression for the MRC beamformer in CAPAs to maximize per-user signal power and analyze the resulting sum-rate and sum-MSE.
 Besides, we propose a channel correlation-based ZF beamforming method for CAPAs to eliminate inter-user interference (IUI), and derive closed-form expressions for the beamformer.
-We also offer a function space interpretation of the ZF beamforming to demonstrate its optimality in maximizing signal power while fully eliminating IUI. \item We prove that MMSE beamforming is the optimal uplink beamforming for CAPAs by demonstrating that maximizing the per-user uplink rate is equivalent to minimizing the per-user MSE.
-Using this result, we derive a closed-form expression for the optimal beamformer through an operator-based generalized Rayleigh quotient, along with the achieved sum-rate and sum-MSE.
+We also offer a function space interpretation of the ZF beamforming to demonstrate its optimality in maximizing received SNR while fully eliminating IUI. \item We prove that MMSE beamforming is the optimal uplink beamforming for CAPAs by demonstrating that maximizing the per-user uplink rate is equivalent to minimizing the per-user MSE.
+Using this result, we derive a closed-form expression for the optimal beamformer through an operator-based generalized Rayleigh quotient, and then analyze the achieved sum-rate and sum-MSE.
 Furthermore, we show that MMSE beamformer operates as a cascade of two linear filters: one for whitening the IUI and noise, and another for maximizing signal power. \item We compare the performance of MRC, ZF, and MMSE beamforming for CAPAs and prove that MMSE/optimal beamforming converges to MRC beamforming in the low-SNR regime and to ZF beamforming in the high-SNR regime.
-We also compare the linear receive beamformers for conventional SPDAs and CAPAs, showing that in both systems, the linear receive beamformers can be expressed as weighted sums of users' spatial responses, with weights determined by channel correlation. \item We present simulation results to validate our analytical findings and further explore the performance of the proposed CAPA-based linear receive beamforming techniques.
+We also compare the linear receive beamformers for SPDAs and CAPAs, showing that in both systems, the linear receive beamformers lie within the signal subspace spanned by users' spatial responses. \item We present simulation results to validate our analytical findings and further explore the performance of the proposed CAPA-based linear receive beamforming techniques.
 The numerical results demonstrate that: \romannumeral1) CAPAs outperform SPDAs in sum-rate and sum-MSE under ZF and MMSE beamforming; \romannumeral2) in interference-dominated scenarios such as high-SNR regimes, SPDAs may outperform CAPAs with MRC beamforming.
 These findings highlight the importance of appropriate receive beamforming and interference management in CAPA-based uplink communications. \end{itemize}